Family: Adenoviridae

 Genome organization and replication

-The genomic organization of aviadenoviruses is characteristically different from that of other adenoviruses (Figure 2 Adenoviridae) (Chiocca et al., 1996, Davison et al., 2003b, Marek et al., 2014b, Milani et al., 2018).
+The genomic organization of aviadenoviruses is characteristically different from that of other adenoviruses (Figure 2 Adenoviridae) (Chiocca et al., 1996, Davison et al., 2003b, Marek et al., 2014b, Milani et al., 2018, Kraberger et al., 2025).
 The genes for proteins V and IX, as well as genes in mastadenovirus early regions E1 and E3, are missing.
 The E4 region may have been translocated from its position in mastadenovirus genomes, resulting in the gene encoding dUTP pyrophosphatase (dUTPase, not present in every mastadenovirus) being on the left genomic end, rather than on the right.
 (Alternatively, this gene may have been captured independently by ancestors of aviadenoviruses and mastadenoviruses.)
 The dUTPase upregulates the expression of type I interferons, but is not required for viral replication (Deng et al., 2016).
 The organization of the central part of the genome containing the late genes and the E2 region is similar to that of mastadenoviruses.
 The right and left ends of the genome contain several transcription units that are unique to aviadenoviruses, and some of the genes in them can be deleted for vector construction, although this may affect replication in cell culture or in vivo in some cases (Pei et al., 2019).
 The majority of genes and proteins from both ends of the genome have not yet been characterized in detail.
 GAM-1 (Gallus-anti morte protein, ORF8), located at the right genome end, has been demonstrated to have an anti-apoptotic effect and to activate the heat-shock response in the infected cell.
 In synergy with another protein encoded by ORF22, it binds the retinoblastoma protein and activates the E2F pathway (Lehrmann and Cotten 1999).
 Additional and as yet uncharacterized predicted gene products exhibit sequence homology to proteins of other viruses: the non-structural protein NS1 (also known as Rep) of parvoviruses (family Parvoviridae), or the lipase of Marek’s disease virus (family Orthoherpesviridae).
 Tandem repeats of different length and frequency at the right end of the genome are a common feature of aviadenoviruses.
 The fiber-1 of both FAdV-1 and FAdV-4 use the coxsackievirus and adenovirus receptor (CAR) for attachment to the cell (Tan et al., 2001, Pan et al., 2020).
-Fiber 2 of FAdV-4 has an influence on virulence and is now frequently used as vaccine antigen (Zhang et al., 2018, De Luca and Hess 2025).
+The hexon and fiber-2 of FAdV-4 have an influence on virulence with the latter now frequently used as vaccine antigen (Zhang et al., 2018, Zhang et al., 2021, De Luca and Hess 2025).

 Biology

 Fowl adenoviruses have been associated with diverse disease patterns, of which inclusion body hepatitis can occur in various bird species (Schachner and Hess 2024).
 In chickens, gizzard erosion is mainly caused by FAdV-1.
 FAdV-4 is the etiological agent of hepatitis-hydropericardium syndrome mainly in chickens but also in ducks (Schachner et al., 2018).
-FAdV-2, FAdV-8a, FAdV-8b and FAdV-11 are frequently reported from inclusion body hepatitis in broilers (Kiss et al., 2021, Niu et al., 2022).
+FAdV-2, FAdV-8a, FAdV-8b and FAdV-11 are frequently reported from inclusion body hepatitis in broilers (Kiss et al., 2021, Niu et al., 2022, Ojkić et al., 2026, Zhang et al., 2026).
 Goose adenovirus 5 seems to have a role in hepatitis and hydropericardium syndrome of goslings (Ivanics et al., 2010).
+Recently, a novel goose adenovirus 4 strain has been isolated from diseased Sanhua geese in China; this virus caused 50% mortality in pathogenicity tests on 1-day-old Sanhua geese (Li et al., 2025a).
 “Adenoviruses” have been proposed as important pathogens of racing pigeons.
 They do exist in domestic pigeons but their role in a specific disease has only been shown for PiAdV-1 (Agnihotri et al., 2021, Yang et al., 2025).
 Recently, a psittacine aviadenovirus associated with severe necrotising hepatitis in a captive Timneh grey parrot was described (Das et al., 2024).
 Aviadenoviruses have been suggested to be pathogenic also in Muscovy duck, parrots and other exotic birds (Zhang et al., 2016, Das et al., 2017, Karamendin et al., 2024b, Schachner and Hess 2024).
 A very severe respiratory disease in Alagoas curassows caused by FAdV-1 underlines the risk of virus spread from farmed poultry to wildlife species (Marques et al., 2019).
 Other aviadenoviruses are infrequently reported in connection with disease in their hosts.

 FAdV-1 (CELO virus), FAdV-4, FAdV-9 and FAdV-10 have been studied for their feasibility as gene delivery vectors (Corredor et al., 2017, Pan et al., 2021).